 Firmware upgrade is performed by a Write APP command through UART port, through Windows GUI, NAV-View, or a python program.
-See Appendix A and F.
+See Appendix A: Installation and Operation of NAV-VIEW over RS232

-The following commands allow users to install a pre-built binary into flash memory and force system enters either Bootloader or application mode.
+The following commands allow users to install a pre-built binary into flash memory and force system to enter either Bootloader or application mode.